acm-projects/DreamBoard/README.md

     - Vue.js + Bootstrap/Tailwind
   - Back-end:
     -  Node.js
+    -  Mongoose (package to create API's & Schema's for MongoDB databases)
   - API’s
     - Imagga Color Extractor + documentation (You can insert an image endpoint to this API and it returns a palette of colors to use)
       - https://docs.imagga.com/#introduction